Traversio

 v

-Apple 26+ Network.framework backend
+- Apple 26+ modern Network.framework backend

 These are logical layers first.
 The public library still ships mainly as one Swift target while those boundaries settle, with small helper targets where platform or validation work requires them.